Some characterizations for Markov processes as mixed renewal processes: Introduction

+The above consideration raises the question whether Huang's result can be carried over to MRPs and MPPs with mixing parameter a random vector and a real-valued random variable, respectively.

-\quad In Section \ref{mainr} we improve Huang's result by showing that under mild assumptions a MRP with mixing parameter a random vector is a Markov process if and only if it is a MPP with mixing parameter a random variable if and only if it has the multinomial property (see Proposition \ref{prop1}).
-In Theorem \ref{thm1}, our main result, the above Proposition is generalized for the wider class of extended MRPs (see Definition \ref{rd}, {\bf{(b)}}), being more proper than the class of Definition \ref{rd}, {\bf{(a)}} for the applications (see Examples \ref{exs}).
+To this purpose, we prove in Section 2 that under a mild assumption a MRP with mixing parameter a random vector is a Markov process if and only if it is a $P$-MPP$(\vT)$ if and only if it has the multinomial property (see Proposition \ref{prop1}).

+In Theorem \ref{thm1}, our main result, the above Proposition is generalized for the wider class of extended MRPs (see Definition \ref{rd}, (a)), being strictly more general than the class of Definition \ref{rd}, (b).
+Proposition \ref{prop1} and Theorem \ref{thm1} are proven under the Assumption \ref{as}, which is essential for the validity of both results (see Remark \ref{r2} (a)).

-\quad A basic tool for the proof of Theorem \ref{thm1} is the existence of an appropriate disintegration $\{P_\theta\}_{\theta\in\R^d}$ of a given probability measure $P$, and the reduction of a MRP under $P$ to a renewal process under the disintegrating measures $P_\theta$.
-Note that the existence of such a disintegration is guaranteed for a wide class of probability spaces used in applied Probability Theory (see the Remark following Definition \ref{rcp}).
+The proofs of Theorem \ref{thm1} and Proposition \ref{prop1} rely on two earlier results of Lyberopoulos and Macheras, where it is proven that under the existence of an appropriate disintegration of $P$ a MRP or a MPP with mixing parameter a random vector or a random variable, respectively, can be reduced to an ordinary renewal or Poisson process under the disintegrating measures, respectively (see \cite{lm6z3}, Proposition 3.8 and \cite{lm1v}, Proposition 4.4, respectively).
+Note that the existence of such a disintegration is guaranteed for a wide class of probability spaces used in applied Probability Theory (see the remark following Definition \ref{rcp}).

-\quad As a consequence the invariance of the Markov property, as well as that of the multinomial property, under the change of the measure $P$ into $P_{\theta}$ for almost all $\theta\in\R^d$ is obtained.
+As a consequence of Theorem \ref{thm1}, the invariance of the Markov property, as well as that of the multinomial property, under the change of the measure $P$ into disintegrating measures is obtained, see Corollary \ref{cor1}.

-\quad In Section \ref{Examples}, a method for the construction of non-trivial probability spaces admitting extended MRPs is given, providing concrete examples of probability spaces and (extended) MRPs satisfying the assumptions of the main result and allowing us to check whether a (extended) MRP has the Markov property or not.
+In Section 3, a method for the construction of non-trivial probability spaces admitting extended MRPs is given, providing concrete examples of probability spaces and extended MRPs satisfying the assumptions of the main result and allowing us to check whether a extended MRP has the Markov property or not.

-\quad Further applications of our main result, concerning the equivalence of the existing definitions of MPPs, will be given in our forthcoming paper \cite{lmt2}.
+Further applications of our results, concerning the equivalence of the existing definitions of MPPs, are given in the forthcoming paper \cite{lmt2}.